-- 81. Which of the following is a false statement?
-A taxpayer filing a fraudulent tax return: - A. is potentially subject to criminal penalties. - B. is potentially subject to civil penalties. - C. is potentially subject to fines and a prison sentence. - D. will have an unlimited statute of limitations for the fraudulent tax return. - E. None of the above.
+- 81) Which of the following is a false statement?
+A taxpayer filing a fraudulent tax return: - A) will have an unlimited statute of limitations for the fraudulent tax return. - B) is potentially subject to fines and a prison sentence. - C) is potentially subject to civil penalties. - D) is potentially subject to criminal penalties. - E) None of the choices are correct.